 Here is what I will cover:

 Apple Cider Vinegar for 4C Hair Growth?

-ACV can be used as a hair wash to improve scalp health, strengthen hair and also to enhance shine.
+Apple Cider Vinegar can be used as a hair wash to improve scalp health, strengthen hair and also to enhance shine.

-ACV is made in a two-step fermentation process.
+Apple Cider Vinegar is made in a two-step fermentation process.
 The fermentation process enriches the solution with live cultures, minerals and acids.